vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

 On the other hand, changing the path during upgrade or during referring to old backup data is not prohibited, though we need to take some mesure to handle the mismatch problems.
 Specifically, we will have the option/mode values for path selection in two places:
 - Add the “uploader-type” option as a parameter of the Velero server and VeleroNodeAgent daemonset.
 The parameters will be set by the installation.
 Currently the option has two values, either "restic" or "kopia" (in future, we may add other file system uploaders, then we will have more values).
-- Add a "uploader-type" value in the PodVolumeBackup CR and a "repository-type" value in the BackupRepository CR.
-The values could be added as tags in the CRs' spec. "uploader-type" currently has two values , either "restic" or "kopia";  "repository-type" currently has two values, either "restic" or "kopia" (in future, the Unified Repository could opt among multiple backup repository/backup storage, so there may be more values.
+- Add a "uploader-type" value in the PodVolumeBackup CR and a "repository-type" value in the BackupRepository CR. "uploader-type" currently has two values , either "restic" or "kopia";  "repository-type" currently has two values, either "restic" or "kopia" (in future, the Unified Repository could opt among multiple backup repository/backup storage, so there may be more values.
 This is a good reason that repository-type is a multivariate flag, however, in which way to opt among the backup repository/backup storage is not covered in this PR).
-If the tags are missing in the CRs, it by default means "uploader-type=restic" and "repository-type=restic", so the legacy CRs are handled correctly by Restic.
+If the values are missing in the CRs, it by default means "uploader-type=restic" and "repository-type=restic", so the legacy CRs are handled correctly by Restic.

 The corresponding controllers handle the CRs with the matched mode only, the mismatched ones will be ignored.
-In spite of the above pricipal solutions, some complex cases related to upgrade and old data reference are still valuable to dicuss, as described in below sections.
+In spite of the above principal solutions, some complex cases related to upgrade and old data reference are still valuable to dicuss, as described in below sections.

 ### CR Handling Under Mismatched Path
 The path is recorded in BackupRepository CR, PodVolumeBackup CR and PodVolumeRestore CR, when the path doesn't match to the current path of the controllers, below shows how the mismatches are handled: